artefactory/redis-team-THM/blog/content/06_soft_labels.md

 In order to obtain a fuzzy representation of categories, we decided to use a pre-trained language model ([bert-tiny](https://huggingface.co/prajjwal1/bert-tiny)) on a multi label text classification problem.
 It was quite easy, as every article is already tagged with the categories.

-The dataset is quite big, but the number of categories is relatively small, therefore we decided to train the model on only one epoch to avoid overfitting.
-One epoch gives our model a balance between correctly classifying the articles to the category they belong to but at the same the model didn't have time to learn the data by heart and produce score close to 1.
+The dataset is quite big, but the number of categories is relatively small.
+Therefore, we decided to train the model on only one epoch to avoid overfitting.
+One epoch gives our model a balance between correctly classifying the articles to the category they belong to, but at the same the model didn't have time to learn the data by heart and produce a score close to 1.

-After computing the scores for each category offline, we only need to add the static data to our redis database and retrieve it to show it to the user.
+After computing the scores for each category offline, we only need to add the static data to our Redis database and retrieve it to show it to the user.

 ## Possible improvements